 As you can see, there are quite a few subtle configuration mistakes that can be made with SPF.
 We hope this article helps you to catch those mistakes in time.

-When changing your SPF settings, always monitor your email carefully to catch problems before your customers do.
+When using SPF settings, we recommend using DMARC monitoring with a service such as Mailhardener, to catch problems before your customers do.